hooper-engineering/python-msptools/msplink/README.md

 Because this module uses the Python C API, it has the opportunity to "let go" of the Python interpreter, specifically the Python Global Interpreter Lock (GIL) during slow serial port operations.

-If desired, this allows all serial communication to occur outside of the one-thing-at-a-time execution of pure Python programs. ([It's true!
-Multi-threaded pure-Python programs generally do not run threads concurrently!](https://docs.python.org/3/c-api/init.html#thread-state-and-the-global-interpreter-lock))
+If desired, this allows all serial communication to occur outside of the one-thing-at-a-time execution of pure Python programs. ([Multi-threaded pure-Python programs generally do not run threads concurrently!](https://docs.python.org/3/c-api/init.html#thread-state-and-the-global-interpreter-lock))

 In this way, using msplink inside of a 'comms' thread while doing other processing in a 'processing' thread allows the processing thread to continue running while the comms thread blocks during serial access.